Skip to content

 • prioritise balanced proportions, clear letterforms, and avoid overly decorative designs that hinder legibility and intended communications

-• verify a clear distinction between similar characters, adequate contrast ratio, size scalability, and Web Content Accessibility Guidelines (WCAG) compliance.
+• verify a clear distinction between similar characters, adequate contrast ratio, size scalability and Web Content Accessibility Guidelines (WCAG) compliance.

 Choose sans serif fallback fonts that are readily available, with appropriate licensing, allowing free or unrestricted use.